joist-orm/joist-orm/docs/docs/getting-started/adding-to-your-project.md

 ### If using node-pg-migrate

-If you do use `node-pg-migrate`, the `joist-migration-utils` package has some helper methods + glue code to invoke `node-pg-migrate` with the same `DATABASE_CONNECTION_INFO` environment variable.
+If you do use `node-pg-migrate`, the `joist-migration-utils` package has some helper methods + glue code to invoke `node-pg-migrate` with the same `DATABASE_URL` environment variable.

 ```shell
 ./run.sh joist-migration-utils